DogukanGun/BlockLockProject/Readme.md

 - **Property CLI**:Listens the smart contract which represents the property, and, when the requierd event is emitted, opens the door.
 - **App**:An user manages the lock contracts to add property or rent it moreover, the user can reach the property contract by lock contract and opens the door.

+### Listening to Contract Events with Go

+For real-time interaction and monitoring of our smart contract events, such as detecting when a door is opened, we provide a Go script that listens to emitted events.
+This is particularly useful for automating responses to contract activities.

 #### Architecture

 - Each property objects represent smart contract.
 Emit event arrows represent the cli of the property and, openning door is done by cli.